-While it may be said that only the bad carpenter blames their tools, working with words can be difficult and anything that can help make your writing experience more pleasant should be warmly welcomed.
-Thankfully, there's no shortage of options available but this can also bring with it a paralysis of choice.
-To help navigate these waters, we've taken a look at some of best writing tools available and examined when they will be most useful.
+While it may be said that only the bad carpenter blames their tools, working with words can be difficult, and anything that can help make your writing experience more pleasant should be warmly welcomed.
+Thankfully, there's no shortage of options available, but this can also bring with it a paralysis of choice.
+To help navigate these waters, we’ve taken a look at some of the best writing tools available and examined when they will be most useful.

 For many, Microsoft Word is the first program that comes to mind when they think of the term ‘writing app’.
 Part of Microsoft Office, this word processor is one of the most popular in the world.
 Packed with templates, formatting options and editing tools, it is a fantastic all-rounder.

 Dropbox provides an app integration with Microsoft that allows for real-time collaboration in Word and lets users edit existing files through the Dropbox mobile app, or in Microsoft Office for the web.
 Changes are automatically saved back to Dropbox.
 The Office and Dropbox mobile apps integrate with one another so you can easily create, edit and share between apps.

 Microsoft Word requires a subscription, but those looking for a free alternative may choose instead to opt for OpenOffice or LibreOffice.
 Though less feature-rich, these programs offer a good deal of the functionality Word users will have come to expect from word processors.

 Google Docs is a cloud-based writing app that enables you to collaborate with friends or colleagues to create content together in real time.
 This massively popular online word processor includes intelligent features such as Smart Compose and Grammar to help users write faster and with more accuracy.
 It automatically stores your work in Google Drive and supports offline editing in addition to the native online collaboration features.
 All you need to get started is a free Google account for personal use, or sign up for a G Suite account for business.